jillesvangurp/es-kotlin-client/README.md

 ## Features

-- Extensible **Kotlin DSLs for Querying, Mappings, Bulk Indexing, and Object CRUD**.
-These Kotlin Domain Specific Languages (DSL) provide type safe support for commonly used things such as `match` and `bool` queries, easy boiler plate free bulk indexing with error handling, and creating mappings and index settings.
+- Extensible **Kotlin DSLs for Search, MultiSearch, Mappings, Bulk Indexing, and Object CRUD**.
+These Kotlin Domain Specific Languages (DSL) provide type safe support for commonly used things such as `match` and `bool` queries, easy boiler-plate free bulk indexing with error handling, and creating mappings and index settings.
 At this point we support most commonly used queries; including all full-text queries, compound queries, and term-level queries.
   - Things that are not explicitly supported are easy to configure by modifying the underlying data model directly using Kotlin's syntactic sugar for working with `Map`.
   - You can also extend the DSL via the `MapBackedProperties` class that backs normal type safe kotlin properties with a `Map` in our DSL.
 So, anything that's not supported, you can just add yourself.
 Pull requests are welcome!
 To get started with this, look at the source code for the existing DSL.
 - Kotlin Extension functions, default argument values, delegate properties, and many other **kotlin features** add lots convenience and gets rid of all the Java specific boilerplate.